DSCF0249.jpg

 While many families can access food through schools, pantries, and community programs, local data indicates that families need not only access to food but also the knowledge and skills to prepare meals that support long-term health and stability.

-Launched in 2025, Skill Kitchen operates directly within youth organizations and community spaces in Louisville neighborhoods where partners identified limited access to hands-on life skills education.
+Skill Kitchen operates directly within youth organizations and community spaces in Louisville neighborhoods where partners identified limited access to hands-on life skills education.
 Teaching onsite reduces barriers related to transportation, cost, and kitchen access, while allowing instruction to reflect the cultures, schedules, and realities of each community.
 This approach reflects The LEE Initiative’s evolution toward place-based work shaped by long-term relationships and shared responsibility.

 Youth thrive in inclusive spaces where culinary learning is connected to food justice, life skills, and sustainability.